tejmoo/cloud-portfolio/README.md

 - Automatically triggers CloudFront cache invalidation only when website files change
 - Uses GitHub OIDC for secure, credentials-free authentication during deployment
 - Mobile-friendly layout with a responsive sidebar menu
+- Included a favicon and SEO metadata to enhance site visibility and browser recognition

 ---